Urbanization in China: Income Inequality

 The study highlights that in rural China, there is a strong correlation between rural incomes and industrial clusters.
 The study identifies mechanisms through which industrial clusters in China simultaneously increase rural income and reduce income inequality among rural households.
 The data used is from rural households from 109 counties in 1995, 121 counties in 2002, and 307 counties in 2007.
 In addition to a density-based index measuring the existence of industrial clusters calculated from firm-level data.
 There is also systematic evidence that shows that incomes and inequalities in rural households are not affected by factors such as specialization, urbanization, or urbanization.
 According to China's experience, industrial clusters created through joint efforts of entrepreneurs and local governments have reduced institutional constraints.
 Moreover, they have offered rural residents chances to carry out nonfarm tasks.
 Rural households' incomes increase as a result, and income inequality decreases.
 Results of this study can assist in reducing poverty and inequality among socioeconomic groups as well as reducing income gaps between them during economic transitions.
 An analysis of industrialization in rural China connects three major phenomena: industrial clustering, poverty reduction, and income inequality.
 Clustering helps rural households' total income increase primarily through increases in wage and business income.
 A significant reduction in income inequality within counties has been found in counties with industrial clusters.

+Farmland

+To address concern about China's urbanization reducing farmland, the government put into effect the Basic Farmland Regulations in 1994.
+In 1999, the New Land Administration Law was passed.
+These mandated that county-level governments and higher designate areas in every township or village where farmland would be protected from residential or industrial development.

 World urbanization growth

 According to Professor Lu Dadao, president of the Geographical Society of China (GSC), China's urbanization took 22 years to increase to 39.1% from 17.9%.
 It took Britain 120 years, the US 80 years, and Japan more than 30 years to accomplish this.

-As shown in the table (right), China's urban population growth is higher than that of Asia as well as the world.

-China's urbanization rate in 2005 was higher than that of Asia and roughly on par with the levels in East and South-East Asia.
-However, the country still has a long way to go in catching up with the western developed countries.